ewaldmire/ascender/docs/credentials/credential_plugins.md

 Programmatic Secret Fetching
 ----------------------------
-If you want to programmatically fetch secrets from a supported external secret management system (for example, if you wanted to compose an climber database connection string in `/etc/tower/conf.d/postgres.py` using an external system rather than storing the password in plaintext on your disk), doing so is fairly easy:
+If you want to programmatically fetch secrets from a supported external secret management system (for example, if you wanted to compose an ascender database connection string in `/etc/tower/conf.d/postgres.py` using an external system rather than storing the password in plaintext on your disk), doing so is fairly easy: